Self Love Bucket List

 Self-love could be described as an appreciation of one’s own worth.
 Or as having the proper regard for and attention to one’s own happiness and well-being.

 Sounds simple and straightforward enough, but what might be right for one person won’t be for another.
-And even though people generally understand the concept, a lot of people struggle with actually practicing care and self-love.
+And even though people generally understand the concept, many people struggle with practicing self-care and self-love.

 Therefore, I’m sharing my self-love bucket list with the hope that it will inspire someone to start some self care practices of their own.
 Or to add some of these care ideas to their own existing list!

 Life is stressful, and there are demands on our time coming from so many different directions.
 So, taking time for ourselves can feel selfish and leave us with feelings of guilt.
 But I believe that the more stressful life is, the more important it is for us to take some time to practice self-care.
 When we feel taken care of and mentally relaxed, we can take better care of the people we love and feel recharged and ready for our work.